Internal link optimization is a must if you want your website to rank in Google's search results.

 It's as simple as that.
 A website that doesn't link to other content on the site is like having a map without roads.
 Search engines and visitors can see the different places that exist, but they have no idea how to get there!

-But internal link optimization seems difficult.
+But optimizing your internal links seems difficult.
 How can you possibly learn how to do it right?

 What are internal links?